Countly/countly-sdk-documentation/android/current.md

 </div>
 <h2>Accessing event-related functionality</h2>
 <p>
-  In the SDK all custom event-related functionality can be browsed from the returned interface on:
+  In the SDK all event-related functionality can be browsed from the returned interface
+  on:
 </p>
 <pre><code class="java">Countly.sharedInstance().events()</code></pre>
 <h2>Segmentation</h2>